faizonly5953/faizonly5953/README.md

 # About Me

 ## Name
-My name is Faiz Bagus Pradana and I attend SMPN 42 Kota Bekasi (Indonesia).
+My name is Faiz Bagus Pradana and I attend SMAN 10 Kota Bekasi (Indonesia).

 ## Hobbies
 My hobby is coding and studying cybersecurity/hacking.
 I love anything related to technology and I want to understand how security systems work.